cosanlab/PGG_meteor/README.md

 ### Public Goods Game

-This is a paradigm in which users from Amazon's mechanical turk are matched in groups of 5 to play a modified PGG.
-Several different experimental conditions exist providing varying levels of *information completeness*, and *gossip*.
+This is a paradigm in which users from Amazon's mechanical turk are matched in groups of arbitrary size to play a modified PGG.
+Several different experimental conditions exist.

 This paradigm is built using [Meteor.js](https://www.meteor.com/) a Javascript framework with fast easy-to-use client-server communication enabling effective realtime applications.
 This enables multi-user experimental design, aka real-time interactions over the internet.